jfdelgad/ChainBridge/README.md

 The repository shows an example of this using two Ethereum test networks and a centralized node as a bridge (for the sake of the example).
 A token contract is deployed in Rinkeby and also in Ropsten.
 The system allows token holders to transfer tokens between Rinkeby and Ropsten, and vice-versa.
 As the Bridge needs to execute transactions that have cost in the form of gas, the user pays a fee, in tokens, that is deducted from the amount transfered to the other network.
 The number of tokens remains constant and this is enforced by both smart contracts' logic.

-The system is live (for a few days starting on September 14).
+The system is live (for a few days starting on September 14, until september 20).
 The addresses of the contracts are:

 | Network | Address|
 |----------|---------|